Trade: Why Do Nations Trade?

 {{searchResultSnippet}}

-In this activity, students learn a key economic idea: Voluntary trade can make both the buyer and seller better off.
+In this activity, students learn a key economic idea: voluntary trade can make both the buyer and seller better off.
 Students trade candy with different groups of students to see how increasing trade affects welfare.

 Teaching Economics with Active Learning

-PACED Decision Making and Pretzels
+PACED Pretzels

-Students learn about and apply the five-step PACED decision-making process through a taste test.
+Learn about and apply the five-step PACED decision-making process.

-How Many Beverages will Consumers Buy?
+How Many Beverages Will Consumers Buy?
 Lesson on Demand

 Using a Minimum Wage Debate in an Economics Class